nparker80/fashionista-network/README.md

 ### For Users:

 - GET:
-  - Return all users in the databas
+  - Return all users in the database
   - Return one user by id
 - POST:
   - Create a new user